-We are incorporated under Jersey law.
+We are incorporated in the Channel Island of Jersey under the provisions of the Companies (Jersey) Law 1991, as amended, or the Jersey Companies Law.
 The rights of holders of ordinary shares are governed by Jersey law, including the provisions of the Jersey Companies Law, and by our memorandum and articles of association.
-These rights differ in certain respects from the rights of shareholders in typical U.S. corporations.
+These rights differ in certain respects from the rights of shareholders typically found in U.S. corporations.
 See "Item 10B.
 Additional Information - Memorandum and Articles of Incorporation -Differences in Corporate Law" in our Registration Statement on Form F-1 (File No. 333-257403), as amended, originally filed with the SEC on June 25, 2021 and declared effective by the SEC on July 23, 2021 (the "F-1 Registration Statement"), under the headings "Description of Share Capital" for a description of the principal differences between the provisions of the Jersey Companies Law applicable to us and the Delaware General Corporation Law relating to shareholders' rights and protections.

-It may be difficult to enforce a U.S. judgment against us or our directors and officers outside the U.S., or to assert U.S. securities law claims outside of the U.S.
+It may be difficult to enforce a U.S. judgment against us or our directors and officers outside the United States, or to assert U.S. securities law claims outside of the United States.

-Several of our directors and executive officers are not residents of the U.S., and the majority of our assets and the assets of these persons are located outside the U.S. As a result, it may be difficult for investors to effect service of process upon us within the U.S. or other jurisdictions, including judgments predicated upon the civil liability provisions of the federal securities laws of the U.S. See "Item 10B.
+Several of our directors and executive officers are not residents of the United States, and the majority of our assets and the assets of these persons are located outside the U.S. As a result, it may be difficult for investors to effect service of process upon us within the United States or other jurisdictions, including judgments predicated upon the civil liability provisions of the federal securities laws of the United States.
+See "Item 10B.
 Additional Information - Memorandum and Articles of Incorporation - Enforceability of Civil Liabilities" in the F-1 Registration Statement.
-Additionally, it may be difficult for you to assert U.S. securities law claims in actions originally instituted outside of the U.S. Foreign courts may refuse to hear a U.S. securities law claim because foreign courts may not be the most appropriate forums to bring such a claim.
+Additionally, it may be difficult for a shareholder to assert U.S. securities law claims in actions originally instituted outside of the U.S. Foreign courts may refuse to hear a U.S. securities law claim because foreign courts may not be the most appropriate forums to bring such a claim.
 Even if a foreign court agrees to hear a claim, it may determine that the law of the jurisdiction in which the foreign court resides, and not U.S. law, is applicable to the claim.
 Further, if U.S. law is found to be applicable, the content of applicable U.S. law must be proved as a fact, which can be a time-consuming and costly process and certain matters of procedure would still be governed by the law of the jurisdiction in which the foreign court resides.

-In particular, investors should be aware of the uncertainty as to whether the courts of Jersey would recognize and enforce judgments of U.S. courts obtained against us or our directors or management predicated upon the civil liability provisions of the securities laws of the U.S. or any state in the U.S. or entertain original actions brought in courts of Jersey against us or our directors or officers predicated upon the securities laws of the U.S. or any states in the U.S. As a result of the difficulty associated with enforcing a judgment against us, you may not be able to collect any damages awarded by either a U.S. or foreign court.
+In particular, investors should be aware of the uncertainty as to whether the courts of Jersey would recognize and enforce judgments of U.S. courts obtained against us or our directors or management predicated upon the civil liability provisions of the securities laws of the United States or any state in the United States or entertain original actions brought in courts of Jersey against us or our directors or officers predicated upon the securities laws of the United States or any states in the United States.
+As a result of the difficulty associated with enforcing a judgment against us, a shareholder may not be able to collect any damages awarded by either a U.S. or foreign court.